kimptoc/wowactivityfeed/readme.md

 - some criteria cases come up blank?

 ## LATER
+- feed complains about uri/iri issues when validating - unicode in url
+- feed/more url/alt links
 - on stats page/uptime output? http://nodejs.org/api/all.html#all_child_process_exec_command_options_callback
 - put in image links for changed items on my custom feed bit (get items, display them - multiple...)
 - feed items refer to latest char info, eg level, even though at time of feed item, it might have been different - could we link feed item to relevant/best char info we have?
 Or just give up on historic info option... or just leave